-- From 15 February 2006, private individuals emigrating to any country outside the Common Monetary Area qualified, at the time of emigration, for a foreign capital allowance of R2 million per private individual and R4 million per family unit.
+- From 15 February 2006, private individuals emigrating to any country outside the Common Monetary Area qualified, at the time of emigration, for a one-off limit foreign capital allowance of R2 million per private individual and R4 million per family unit.
 This allowance was increased to R4 million and R8 million respectively from 27 October 2009, and from 5 November 2010 the one-off limit was replaced with an annual limit.
-From 1 April 2015, the limits were increased to R10 million per private individual and R20 million per family unit per calendar year. - All emigration applications must be accompanied by a duly completed Tax Clearance Certificate, issued by SARS, which must be presented to an Authorised Dealer. - FinSurv will, on application, consider requests from emigrants to transfer their remaining liquid assets or the export of quoted and/or unquoted securities in lieu of cash exceeding the foreign capital allowances stipulated above.
-A Tax Clearance Certificate, in the prescribed format, must accompany their application, and be submitted by an Authorised Dealer to FinSurv for consideration.
+From 1 April 2015, the annual limits were increased to R10 million per private individual and R20 million per family unit per calendar year. - All emigration applications must to be accompanied by a duly completed Tax Clearance Certificate and later, a TCS PIN letter, issued by SARS, which must to be presented to an Authorised Dealer. - The concept of emigration as recognised by the SARB has been phased out with effect from 1 March 2021 and has been replaced by a verification process based on the requirements below. - Authorised Dealers may, on confirmation that a private individual has cleared his/her tax residency status with SARS, allow the transfer of assets abroad, subject to tax compliance. - For transfers up to R1 million per individual per calendar year, Authorised Dealers may transfer funds offshore without the requirement to obtain a TCS PIN letter. - In addition to the transfers mentioned above, Authorised Dealers may allow the transfer of up to a total amount of R10 million per calendar year per private individual who ceases to be a resident for tax purposes in South Africa and is 18 years and older, provided that the individual is tax compliant and submits the applicable TCS PIN for verification.